mozilla/ca-policy/InclusionPolicy.md

 11. We consider the criteria for CA operations published in any of the following documents to be acceptable:

-    * WebTrust ["Principles and Criteria for Certification Authorities 2.0" or later][WebTrust-2.0] and ["WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security – Version 2.0"][WebTrust-BRs] (as applicable to SSL certificate issuance) in [WebTrust Program for Certification Authorities;][WebTrust-For-CAs];
+    * WebTrust ["Principles and Criteria for Certification Authorities 2.0"][WebTrust-2.0] or later and ["WebTrust Principles and Criteria for Certification Authorities – SSL Baseline with Network Security – Version 2.0"][WebTrust-BRs] or later (as applicable to SSL certificate issuance) in [WebTrust Program for Certification Authorities;][WebTrust-For-CAs];

-    * WebTrust ["Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5” or later][WebTrust-EV] in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
+    * WebTrust ["Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5”][WebTrust-EV] or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];

     * Clause 7, "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or